 Sherds and bone dominated collections from TU-2, although fired clay and pebbles were also common (Table 10.3).
-Ceramic varieties span the Hamilton Ridge through Balmoral phases (Table 10.4; Figures 10.24-10.30).
+Ceramic varieties span the Hamilton Ridge through Balmoral phases (Table 10.4; Figures 10.25-10.31).
 The single Mazique Incised, var.
 Kings Point sherd from Level 5 suggests a Balmoral phase date for the upper two construction episodes, while the lower surface and lowest construction episode could potentially date to an earlier phase due to the lack of Balmoral phase diagnostics.
-Analyses of vessel shape and size are ongoing and will be reported in the Phase 3 report on Smith Creek.
+A total of 14 rim sherds were large enough to determine vessel shape; size could be estimated for ten (Figure 10.32).